Giving back: Considerations for a new Scrum Master

 - Know what is being inspected and adapted:

 There are 5 events in Scrum.
-Other than the Sprint itself which acts as a container for everything else then all the 4 other events are opportunities to inspect and adapt something.
-Make sure you are comfortable in what is being inspected and adapted for each event.
+Other than the Sprint itself which acts as a container for everything else then all 4 other events are opportunities to inspect and adapt something.
+Make sure you are comfortable with what is being inspected and adapted for each event.
 If you are clear about this then there is a much better chance you can help coach and guide your team to achieving significantly better outcomes.